bonus414/granola-mcp-daily-script/README.md

 MIT License - Feel free to use, modify, and share!

-## Contributing

-Found a bug?
-Have a feature request?
-Open an issue or submit a PR!

 ## Support

 If you find this useful, give it a ⭐️ on GitHub!